computational-rarity-team/api-tester/README.md

 ### run Flask

-Finally run Flask by going into the directory of the repo and running `flask run`s
+Finally run Flask by going into the directory of the repo and running `flask run`